PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Experiments

+\textbf{Inpainting Results. } As shown in Table~\ref{tab:exp_sec_3}, PixWizard outperforms other inpainting approaches, improving overall image quality based on FID and LPIPS scores.
+The qualitative examples in Fig.~\ref{fig:exp_ig_all} further demonstrate PixWizard's effectiveness in generating coherent content.
+Building on its strong inpainting capabilities, PixWizard enables users to perform more precise image editing tasks, such as \textit{Remove Anything}, \textit{Replace Anything}, and \textit{Add Anything}.
+More details can be found in Sec.~\ref{app:exp_inpainting}

 \textbf{Outpainting Results. } As shown in the quantitative comparison results in Table~\ref{tab:exp_sec_3}, PixWizard outperforms other baselines in the outpainting task, delivering state-of-the-art image generation quality with a FID score of 7.54 and an IS score of 22.18.
-The samples in Fig.~\ref{fig:exp_ig_op} demonstrate PixWizard’s ability to synthesize images in various scenes and styles, and it flexibly handles image extrapolation in multiple directions and aspect ratios with better marginal coherence.
+The samples in Fig.~\ref{fig:exp_ig_all} demonstrate PixWizard’s ability to synthesize images in various scenes and styles, and it flexibly handles image extrapolation in multiple directions and aspect ratios with better marginal coherence.

-\textbf{Text-to-Image Results. } As shown in the quantitative comparison results in Table~\ref{tab:exp_sec_3}, PixWizard achieves a FID score of 9.56 when tested for zero-shot performance on the COCO dataset.
+\textbf{Text-to-Image Results. } As the results shown in Table~\ref{tab:exp_sec_3}, PixWizard achieves a FID score of 9.56 when tested for zero-shot performance on the COCO dataset.
 Although some models achieve a lower FID, they focus solely on text-to-image tasks and rely on significantly more training resources.
 Additionally, we evaluated the Human Preference Score (HPS v2), a robust benchmark for assessing human preferences in text-to-image synthesis.
 PixWizard performed well, delivering image quality comparable to popular text-to-image generators.
-We also provide visual samples in Fig.~\ref{fig:exp_ig_t2i}.
+We provide visual samples in Fig.~\ref{fig:exp_ig_all}.
 PixWizard supports high-resolution image synthesis, up to $1024\times1024$, with any resolution and aspect ratio.